lougovsk/linux/Documentation/virt/kvm/api.rst

 KVM_EXIT_MEMORY_FAULT indicates the vCPU has encountered a memory fault that could not be resolved by KVM.
-The 'gpa' and 'size' (in bytes) describe the guest physical address range [gpa, gpa + size) of the fault.
+The 'gpa' and 'size' (in bytes) describe the guest physical address range [gpa, gpa + size) of the fault: when zero, it indicates that the size of the fault could not be determined.
 The 'flags' field describes properties of the faulting access that are likely pertinent:

  - KVM_MEMORY_EXIT_FLAG_PRIVATE - When set, indicates the memory fault occurred